Download or view fitConicSection.frink in plain text format

 /** Fits 5 points to a conic section and returns a string indicating if they

-comprise an ellipse, hyperbola, or parabola. */
+comprise an ellipse, hyperbola, parabola, or circle. */

 characterizePoints[x1,y1,x2,y2,x3,y3,x4,y4,x5,y5] :=